Deploying a docker registry on Kubernetes

 Login

-We will log on our new registry:
+We will log in to our new registry:

-We pull an image for example nginx:latest
+We pull an image, for example, nginx:latest

 We will now tag this with the private docker registry domain name and a custom tag